ExpTime Tableaux for the Description Logic SHIQ Based on Global State Caching and Integer Linear Feasibility Checking: Tableaux for

 \item else if $\SType(v) = \Complex$, $R(a,b) \in \Label(v)$ and \begin{itemize} \item either $\Label(v)$ contains $a\!:\!(\leq\!n\,R.C)$, \item or $\Label(v)$ contains $a\!:\!(\geq\!n\,R.C)$ or $a\!:\!(\E R.C)$, where $R$ is a numeric role, \end{itemize} and $\{b\!:\!C, b\!:\!\ovl{C}\} \cap \FullLabel(v) = \emptyset$ then \begin{enumerate} \item $\ConToSucc(v, \NonState, \Complex, \Label(v)\cup\{b\!:\!C\}, \RFormulas(v), \Null)$ \item $\ConToSucc(v, \NonState, \Complex, \Label(v)\cup\{b\!:\!\ovl{C}\}, \RFormulas(v), \Null)$ \item $\Status(v) := \FExpanded$ \end{enumerate}

-\begin{explanation} This subrule deals with the case when there lacks information about $b$ for deciding how to satisfy the number restrictions about $a$ (cf.\ Explanation~\ref{exp: JHRES}).
+\begin{explanation} This subrule deals with the case when there is a lack of information about $b$ for deciding how to satisfy the number restrictions about $a$ (cf.\ Explanation~\ref{exp: JHRES}).
 We want to have either $b\!:\!C$ or $b\!:\!\ovl{C}$ in $\FullLabel(v)$.
 So, we expand $v$ by semantic branching: we connect it to two successors, one with label $\Label(v)\cup\{b\!:\!C\}$ and the other with label $\Label(v)\cup\{b\!:\!\ovl{C}\}$.
 The expansion is done only when both the successors have a larger $\FullLabel$ than~$v$. \koniec \end{explanation}